railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_outlook.rst

 Microsoft Outlook interface
 ===========================

-Everything that you can do with the Thunderbird plugin you can also do with the Microsoft Outlook plugin – enabling you to carry out a series of Open ERP operations directly from Outlook, such
+The Microsoft Outlook plugin enables you to carry out a series of Open ERP operations directly from the Outlook email client:
-as:

 * create a contact or partner from an email,